Chapter 5: Choosing Your Lens

 A Simple Hypothesis

-Hypothesis: Songs with negative lyric sentiment will chart lower than songs with positive lyric sentiment.
+Hypothesis: Songs with negative lyric sentiment will chart higher than songs with positive lyric sentiment.

 - IV: Lyric sentiment (positive, negative, neutral)